-Plant genetic diversity may also provide valuable traits needed for meeting challenges of the future, such as adapting our crops to changing climatic conditions or outbreaks of disease.
-A variety of Turkish wheat, collected and stored in 1948 was ignored until the 1980s when it was found to carry genes resistant to many disease-causing fungi.
-Plant breeders now use those genes to breed wheat varieties that are resistant to a range of diseases.
-Wild botanical relatives of our food crops – often found on the periphery of cultivated lands – may contain genes that allow them to survive under stressful conditions.
-These genes can add important traits to their cultivated relatives, such as robustness or frost resistance.
+Plant genetic diversity also has the potential to provide traits that can help meet future challenges, such as the need to adapt crops to changing climatic conditions or outbreaks of disease.
+A variety of Turkish wheat collected and stored in 1948 was ignored until the 1980s, when it was found to carry genes that confer resistance to many disease-causing fungi.
+Plant breeders now use these genes to breed wheat varieties that are resistant to a range of diseases.
+Wild botanical relatives of food crops – often found on the periphery of cultivated lands – may contain genes that allow them to survive under stressful conditions.
+These genes can add important traits, such as robustness or frost resistance, to their cultivated relatives.

 Plant genetic resources for food security